tomgonzo/workbench-cli/README.md

         You should see `(.venv)` appear at the beginning of your terminal prompt.

 3.  **Install the Package:**
-    Install `workbench-agent` and its dependencies into your virtual environment.
+    Install `workbench-cli` and its dependencies into your virtual environment.

     ```bash
     pip install .
     ```

-This makes the `workbench-agent` command available in your terminal while the virtual environment is active.
+This makes the `workbench-cli` command available in your terminal while the virtual environment is active.

 # Examples:
 (Ensure environment variables are set or use --api-url, --api-user, --api-token)